REGISTRATION GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1NAPIT (National Association of Professional Inspectors and Testers) is the second-largest competent person scheme for electricians in the UK, providing the same self-certification ability under Part P as NICEIC.
+1. 01NAPIT (National Association of Professional Inspectors and Testers) is one of the largest competent person schemes for electricians in the UK, and is Government-authorised to self-certify notifiable domestic work under Part P.

 01 · Registration Guide